 Are there any restrictions on the type of bike I can use?

-Always Aim High Events do not hire out bikes or wetsuits.
+Always Aim High Events do not hire out bikes.

 Where can I park?